High-temperature superconductivity from kinetic energy: Introduction

 Although the model is achieved at the limit $J_\perp/t\gg1$, we show that the superconductor can survive to the more realistic regime with $J_\perp \sim t$.
 We also demonstrate that the superconductor is robust when increasing $V$ so that there is a net repulsive interaction.
 Therefore, we believe that it is promising to realize the mechanism in a real material, such as in a bilayer nickelate system similar to the recently studied La$_3$Ni$_2$O$_7$.
-Because the theoretical upper bound of $T_c$ in this class of model is at the order of $0.5\ t$, it may not be unimaginable to achieve a $T_c$ at least at the order of $0.1\ t$ by enhancing $J_\perp$ in real systems, for example through reducing the z-axis lattice constant.
+Because the theoretical upper bound of $T_c$ in this class of model is at the order of $0.5 t$, it may not be unimaginable to achieve a $T_c$ at least at the order of $0.1 t$ by enhancing $J_\perp$ in real systems, for example through reducing the z-axis lattice constant.
 Given that $t$ is typically thousands Kelvin in solid state systems, the model may offer a plausible route toward room-temperature superconductivity.

 The rest of the paper is organized in the following way.
 In Sec.\ref{sec:2}, we introduce the double Kondo lattice model and the ESD model in the strong coupling limit.
 In Sec.\ref{sec:3}, we show DMRG evidence for superconductivity in the ESD model with only the hopping term.
 Sec.\ref{sec:4} provides an exact solution to the two-electron and two-hole problems of the ESD model in the 2D limit.

-In Sec.\ref{sec:5}, we analytically study a special limit with a strong layer-opposite Zeeman field in the ESD model by mapping the problem to the familiar spin-1/2 free fermion model with additional attractive interaction.
-In Sec.\ref{sec:6}, we show that a slave boson mean field theory captures the phase diagram in qualitative agreement with our DMRG results.
+In Sec.\ref{sec:6}, we formulate the fermion-boson theory for the dilute limit, and the slave boson mean field theory for general doping showing that the mean-field theory captures the phase diagram in qualitative agreement with our DMRG results.
 In Sec.\ref{sec:7}, we demonstrate that the superconductor survives to the realistic regime of $J_\perp/t$ for two full models with large negative $J_K$ and large positive $ J_K$.
 We emphasize that the bilayer nickelate is described by a bilayer type II t-J model instead of a simple bilayer one-orbital model.
-In Sec.~\ref{sec:8}, we provide some insights on the pairing mechanism and propose a route to experimentally search for a bilayer nickelate system with a reduced z-axis lattice constant to closely approach our ideal model.
+In Sec.\ref{sec:8}, we provide some insights on the pairing mechanism and propose a route to experimentally search for a bilayer nickelate system with a reduced z-axis lattice constant to closely approach our ideal model.
 We summarize our results and conclude the paper in Sec.\ref{sec:9}.